-Be sure to list all of your eligible dependents when you first enroll as you cannot add dependents later, except that you may add new dependents acquired because of birth, adoption, placement for adoption or marriage, or because of a Qualified Medical Child Support Order (QMCSO).
+Be sure to list all of your eligible dependents when you first enroll as you cannot add dependents later. except that you may add new dependents acquired because of birth, adoption, placement for adoption, marriage, or because of a Qualified Medical Child Support Order (QMCSO).
 If you do not enroll the dependent within 31 days of the date acquired, you can enroll the dependent during annual enrollment.
 US Airways will require you to provide supporting documentation for eligible dependent children and for other dependents.
 This information includes verification of relationship.
 If you fail to provide this information at the time dependents are added, they will be removed from your coverage.
 When your dependent children are no longer eligible to participate in the Plan, you must notify the BenefitsUS Customer Service.
-Coverage for a verified registered domestic partner who is not a "tax dependent" (or otherwise able to receive tax-free coverage up to age 26) under the Internal Revenue Code will result in taxable income for you.
+Coverage for a verified registered domestic partner who is not a "tax dependent" under the Internal Revenue Code will result in taxable income for you.
 If your domestic partner satisfies the requirements to be considered your tax dependent, you may submit a signed "Dependent Certification Form" to the Benefits Department to certify dependent status and avoid this taxable income.
 This form must be submitted each year, no later than December 1st.
-For further information regarding these issues please see Who Pays For the Plan in this Section II on page 23.
+For further information regarding these issues please see Who Pays for the Plan in this Section II" on page 23.
 You may also wish to consult your tax advisor to determine how these IRS rules will impact your personal situation.
 Receipt of insurance cards does not guarantee coverage.